rugbyprof/3013-Algorithms/Lectures/L06/README.md

 | Figure 1-12 |

 In this situation, we have a tree that is unbalanced.
 The left subtree has a height of 2, and the right subtree has a height of 0.
-This makes the balance factor of our root node, c, equal to -2.
+This makes the balance factor of our root node, **C**, equal to -2.
 What do we do?
 Some kind of right rotation is clearly necessary, but a single right rotation will not solve our problem.
 Let's try it: